olga-demidko/documentation/docs/guide/vulnerabilities/6-full-path-disclosure.md

     </tr>
 </table>

-Full Path Disclosure vulnerability allows an attacker to get the following information:
+This vulnerability allows an attacker to get the following information:
 * Operating system type
 * Web root folder
 * Folder structure